 Regional Transit Long-Range Plan

-On December 18, 2014 the Sound Transit Board updated the regional transit Long-Range Plan is the vision for how our transit system should grow over many decades after voter-approved projects are complete in 2023?
-The process now underway to update the Long-Range Plan will identify the public's priorities for future services and destinations and will also begin to explore when future expansions should occur and how to pay for them.
+On December 18, 2014 the Sound Transit Board updated the regional transit Long-Range Plan is the vision for how our transit system should grow over many decades after voter-approved projects are complete by 2023.
+The Sound Transit Board is working to update the Long-Range Plan and will identify the public's priorities for future services and destinations.
+This plan will determine how future expansions should occur, and how to pay for them.